Multicultural Lesson Plans and Resources

 After Reconstruction: Problems of African Americans in the South

 A lesson plan from the Library of Congress using the Internet to access pamphlets and other materials, most of which were written by African American authors about pressing issues of the day.
-See other lesson plans from this source.

 Booker T. Washington and W.E.B.
 Dubois